CentreForDigitalHumanities/html-swap/README.md

 </script>
 ```

-Then in your HTML mark elements that serve as a swap controller by setting the `data-swap-ctl` property.
+Then in your HTML mark elements that serve as a swap controller by changing the `onclick` behavior to `swap_ctl(this); return false;`.
-The supported tags are `a` tags which will issue a get request and `input` elements with a type of submit which will perform the relevant form action.
+The supported tags are `a` tags which will issue a get request and `input` elements with a type of `submit` which will perform the relevant form action.

 ```html
 <form method="get" action="/search">